-NB: Students who miss nearly all the classes and most of the term, read this first: You may not miss writing either exam as each exam is worth 45% of your final mark.
-The December exam is not a cumulative exam and I will not make it into a cumulative exam for you.
-This means if you miss any exam, you must write a make-up; I will not weigh the December exam higher to make up for missing the October mid-term exam.
-In short, you may not write a cumulative exam in December with 180 questions that is about 3 hours long...instead in December; you would end up writing 2 2-hour exams.
-For example, if you miss all of the classes, miss all of the simulations and move to the Amazon in Peru for the winter, I don't want to know...but you cannot write one 4-hour exam in December; you must wite two 2 hour exams in December with documentation from your academic counselor that allows you to write make-up #4.
+You may not miss writing either exam as each exam is worth 45% of your final mark.
+The April exam is not a cumulative exam and I will not make it into a cumulative exam for you.
+This means if you miss either of the two exams, you must write a make-up; I will not weigh the April exam higher to make up for missing the mid-term exam.
+In short, you may not write a cumulative exam in April with 170 questions that is about 3 hours long.
+This means that if you miss all of the classes, miss all of the simulations - and move to the Amazon in Peru for the winter - I don't want to know...but you will not be able to write one 3-hour exam in April.

-There will be 90 questions on each multiple-choice exam.
-Each question is worth 1⁄2% of your final grade.
+There will be 80-90 questions on each multiple choice exam.
+Each question is worth about 1⁄2% of your final grade.
 The exam's questions range between very easy to moderately challenging to very difficult.
-Students who are in 4th year in Political Science have a stronger background in some areas so they could score higher as they have more background knowledge in Politics.
-But students who aren't PolSci majors can easily score as highly as 4th year PolSci majors.
-If you are a visiting exchange student, who is reading in your second- or third-language, you will be accorded the same amount of time to write the exam as English-speaking students, but there is plenty of time to read the exam and most students will read it in about 1 hour-others will take longer.
-If you are really having trouble reading the sample multiple choice questions quickly see me as you may need to take another class or arrange to write an accommodated exam in another room-I cannot award you the 'gentleman's B' merely for attending the course, attending the simulations-but failing the exams.
+Students who are in 4th year in Political Science have a stronger background so they could score higher as they have more background knowledge in Politics.
+But students who are not PolSci majors often score highr than 4th year PolSci majors as they are skilled at memorizing for multiple choice exams.
+In my experience, the students who score 90+% (A+) in this course do so because they are highly intelligent, attentive and never miss a lecture.
+Oftern the best students are in Aviation, Business, Kinesiology, Medicine, Nursing, Physics, 'Pre-Law', Scholar's Electives, etc.

+If you are a visiting exchange student reading in your second- or third-language, you will be accorded the same amount of time to write the exam as English-speaking students.
+There is plenty of time to read the exam and most students will read it in about 70 minutes-others will take longer.
+If you have trouble reading the sample multiple choice questions see me as you may need to take another class or arrange to write an accommodated exam in another room-I cannot award foreign students what is called the 'gentleman's B' merely for attending the course and roleplaying the simulations-but failing the exams.

-Keep in mind that the final exam will probably raise your overall average.
-It is highly recommended when preparing for the exams that you consider joining a small study group, so that you and some friends can share notes, and discuss the lecture material.
+Keep in mind that the final exam will probably raise your overall average:

+I highly recommend when preparing for the exams that you consider forming small study groups so that you can share notes and discuss the lecture material.
 There is nothing wrong with a collective effort in terms of studying for all your classes.
-After all, that is what the classroom is about-all of us working together for fun and learning.
+After all, that is what universities are about-all of us working together for fun and learning.